Kyrgios docked point, then game, and falls at Miami Open

 How the match was won likely won’t be remembered.
 Kyrgios’ meltdown will be, his afternoon replete with racket throws and smashes, plenty of heated words with chair umpire Carlos Bernardes and even a fan somehow trying to get a selfie when tensions were at their peak.

+”He’s not even going to get a slap on the wrist for his dreadful umpiring performance today,” Kyrgios said. ”He was horrendous.”

 Kyrgios was in such a hurry to leave that he departed without grabbing the red-white-and-black Nike sneakers that were next to his seat.
-He was playing a doubles match later Tuesday and tournament officials said he planned on holding a news conference after that match.
+He teamed with Thanasi Kokkinakis to win a doubles match later Tuesday, then explained his side of what had gone on in singles a few hours earlier.

+”I have never been a part of a match where an umpire was hated that much,” Kyrgios said. ”Today, he made it about himself, like his feelings got hurt apparently from what I said, from what the crowd’s feeling.
+You can’t be like that if you’re an umpire.
+I’m sorry.”

 Kyrgios spoke earlier in this tournament about how he took inspiration from women’s star Naomi Osaka and the way she has shed light on the mental struggles that even elite athletes can face.
-He acknowledged that he’s worked through issues as well.
+He acknowledged that he’s worked through issues as well, and that he felt like he was facing ”constant negativity.”

-“I felt like I constantly played so much under that mental stress and negativity that I genuinely just couldn’t function anymore with the pressure,” Kyrgios said earlier this week.
-“I couldn’t function with the negativity.
-Every day was just constant negativity from you guys, from eventually my family, eventually from my friends, from everyone.
-There was no positivity, and it was just eating me up and I just genuinely hated my life.
-It’s taken a long time … but I’m just happy now.”

 Another fine might be coming, since that his professed happiness wasn’t there Tuesday, either.